Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Smart Record Routing

-Record routing can be made more efficient by the _data extraction language_ feature of the Kafka Connector.
+Record routing can be made more efficient by the _data extraction language_ feature of Kafka Connector.
 Rather, topics can be mapped not only to predefined items but even to a wider range of _dynamic_ items through the specification of an _item template_, which employs the _bindable extraction keys_ expressions.

 To configure an item template, use the parameter `item-template.<template-name>`.
 The general format is: